ImtiazVision/Cloud-Computing/SaaS.md

 We are not concerned with how they load balance it, how they ensure high availability, or how they read the DNS.

-Software as a Service is a model in which we just concentrate on the software itself.
+Software as a Service is a model in which we just concentrate on the software itself.Zoom, Dropbox, Mailchimp, and Slack are some examples of SaaS.